CSUF-CPSC120-2019F23-24/project01/README.md

 3. Hotel expenses
 4. Meal expenses

 The program then outputs all categories along with the total of all expenses in table format.
+See Sample Output below for format. *Note that information following the question marks in the sample output is user input, and not a part of your program.*

 # Hints
 1. Feel free to use labex01 prob02 as an example for cin/cout.